k-u-bux/kubux-whiteboard-server/readme.md

    echo '["a3f2b8c...salt...:d4e9f1a...hash..."]' > conf/passwd.json
    ```

-   **Security Note:** The password hashing now uses **scrypt**, a memory-hard key derivation function that is highly resistant to:
+   **Security Note:** The password hashing uses **scrypt**, a memory-hard key derivation function that is highly resistant to:
    - Rainbow table attacks (each password gets a unique random salt)
    - Brute-force attacks (computationally expensive to compute)
    - Hardware-accelerated attacks (memory-hard design)

    The hash format is `salt:hash` where both parts are hex-encoded.
-The server maintains backward compatibility with legacy SHA-256 hashes, but scrypt is strongly recommended for new deployments.

 4. Install dependencies (if using Nix):
    ```bash